 - Cervarix – targets HPV types 16 and 18

 - Gardasil 9 – targets HPV types 6, 11, 16, 18, 31, 33, 45, 52 and 58

-Gardasil 9 provides the greatest coverage and is the only HPV vaccine currently available in the U.S. It is injected into the muscle of the upper arm or thigh.
+Gardasil 9 provides the greatest coverage.
+Plus, it stands as the only type of HPV vaccine available in the U.S. Providers inject it into the muscle of the upper arm or thigh.

 HPV vaccination safety

 The U.S. Food and Drug Administration (FDA) has extensively tested the HPV vaccine to ensure patient safety.
 Side effects from the HPV vaccine aren’t serious and may include pain or redness at the injection site, dizziness, fainting, nausea, and headache.